Miguel O. Mercado

 > Dyson singularity

-> Reparameterization symmetry, Lorentz algebras in light-cone coordinates
+> Reparameterization symmetry, Lorentz algebras in light-cone coordinates and light-cone gauge

 > Magnons and topology